 On International Women’s Day 2016 we mourn the loss of Berta Cáceres, a truly heroic environmental organizer.
 On March 3rd she was gunned down in her hometown of La Esperanza, Intibuca in Honduras.
 Her assassins are still at large and unlikely to ever be brought to justice.

-Berta was an indigenous women who championed land and resource rights.
+Berta was an indigenous woman who championed land and resource rights.
 In 1993 she co-founded the National Council of Popular and Indigenous Organizations of Honduras (COPINH).
 She was a dedicated protector of the natural world who bravely stood up to powerful corporations, corrupt governments and police with ties to death squads.

 This powerful Lenca women challenged Sinohydro (the world’s largest dam builder), and the World Bank and succeeded in stopping the Agua Zarca Dam from being built.
-For this and other accomplishments Berta was awarded the Goldman Environmental Prize in 2015.
+For this and other accomplishments, Berta was awarded the Goldman Environmental Prize in 2015.